spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Case Studies

-The spatial MSOM that included linear and quadratic elevation covariates on occurrence was the best performing model according to the WAIC, but the nonspatial MSOM with elevation performed best according to the four-fold cross-validation (Table \ref{tab:hbefTable}).
+The spatial MSOM that included linear and quadratic elevation covariates on occurrence was the best performing model according to the WAIC, but the nonspatial MSOM with elevation performed best according to four-fold cross-validation (Table \ref{tab:hbefTable}).
 The spatially-explicit intercept-only model outperformed the nonspatial intercept-only model according to both criteria, which altogether indicates there is spatial variation in foliage-gleaning bird occurrence across the study region, but that this variation is fairly well-explained by the important elevational gradient in the study area.
-Community-level occurrence parameters indicated the community generally peaked at mid-level elevations with substantial variation in overall occurrence probability (e.g., the intercept parameter) and the linear relationship to elevation (Table \ref{tab:hbefTable}).
-We predicted species richness across Hubbard Brook using the nonspatial MSOM with the elevation covariate, which revealed moderate variation across the HBEF with areas of low and high elevation having on average lower richness than moderate elevations (Figure \ref{fig:hbefFigure}A) and high uncertainty along the edges of the forest (Figure \ref{fig:hbefFigure}B).
+We predicted species richness across Hubbard Brook using the nonspatial MSOM with the elevation covariate, which revealed moderate variation across Hubbard Brook with areas of low and high elevation having on average lower richness than moderate elevations (Figure \ref{fig:hbefFigure}A) and high uncertainty along the edges of the forest, which closely corresponds to high elevation areas (Figure \ref{fig:hbefFigure}B, Supplemental Information S1.S4 Figure S1).

-Model run time increased linearly with the number of neighbors used in the NNGP (Figure \ref{fig:hbefnn}A).
-Parameter estimates were fairly insensitive to the number of neighbors included in the neighbor set, particularly when using 5 neighbors or more (Figure \ref{fig:hbefnn}B).